April 7, 2026 · SRP Election Results

 "Does not involve itself in or advise how property owners hold title to their property."

-He moved land into a trust to vote, won the race, moved it back, sold it for $247 million to a data center company, and now he's running for another board seat.
-That's not democracy.
-That's a business plan.
+He moved land into a trust to vote, won the race, moved it back, sold it for $247 million to a data center company - and now one Vanderwey brother is running for District 6 Board and the other for District 6 Council, directly opposing John and Sara Travise.

 Section 04 - The Contrast